Mindfullness Meditation - Cultivating Heightened Awareness Of Simple Daily Tasks

 Instead of going through your daily motions on autopilot, take occasional moments to stop and cultivate purposeful awareness of what you are doing and the blessings these actions brings to you or other people's lives.

+This is the practice of maintaining a nonjudgmental state of heightened or complete awareness of one's thoughts, emotions, or experiences on a moment-to-moment basis.
 Rather than anxiously wanting to finish an everyday routine task in order to get on with doing something else, take that regular routine and fully experience it like never before, pay attention to every detail of the activity, create an entirely new experience by noticing every aspect of your actions.

 Mindfulness has shown some promising results.
 It is as effective as cognitive behavioral therapy (CBT), a staple of the clinical psychology world (Kocovski, Fleming, Hawley, Huta, & Antony, 2013).
+There is also evidence that group mindfulness meditation therapy is as effective as individual CBT (Sundquist et al., 2015).

 While mindfulness is innate, it can be cultivated through proven techniques, particularly seated, walking, standing, and moving meditation (it’s also possible lying down but often leads to sleep).